[1] HK COMPANIES ORDINANCE (GENERAL)

 (c) the returns required to be made by the liquidator or provisional liquidator have not been made for 6 consecutive months.

-# The court may at any time within 2 years of the date of the dissolution, on an application being made for the purpose by the liquidator of the company or by any other person who appears to the court to be interested, make an order, upon such terms as the court thinks fit, declaring the dissolution to have been void, as provided under section 290 of the Companies (Winding-Up and Miscellaneous Provisions) Ordinance.
+# The court may at any time within 2 years of the date of the dissolution by winding up procedures, on an application being made for the purpose by the liquidator of the company or by any other person who appears to the court to be interested, make an order, upon such terms as the court thinks fit, declaring the dissolution to have been void, as provided under section 290 of the Companies (Winding-Up and Miscellaneous Provisions) Ordinance.
 See the relevant legal texts here.

 There are advantages and disadvantages of choosing de-registration as a means to dissolving a company.
 The obvious advantage for de-registration is that it costs much less than that for liquidation.
 But there is disadvantage for using deregistration, as set out below: